Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 Section 3 of the UFFRPBA adds two principles for interpreting this legislation that are rooted in official languages case law:

-Under section 4 of the UFFRPBA, its purpose is to foster and protect the use of French in federally regulated private businesses.
-This objective will apply first to businesses in Quebec before being extended to those in regions with a strong francophone presence.
+Under section 4 of the UFFRPBA, its purpose is to foster and protect the use of French in federally regulated private businesses in Quebec.
+However, this objective will subsequently be extended to businesses in regions with a strong francophone presence.

-Sections 7 and 8 of the UFFRPBA set out rights respecting communications and services in French for consumers who do business with federally regulated private businesses.
+Sections 7 and 8 of the UFFRPBA set out rights respecting communications and services in French for consumers who do business with federally regulated private businesses operating in Quebec.
 They confirm that these businesses have a duty to ensure that consumers can exercise these rights.
-These provisions are similar to those that apply to federal institutions and that are set out in sections 21 and 22 of the OLA.
+These provisions are similar to those set out in sections 21 and 22 of the OLA, which apply to federal institutions.

 While the rights and duties provided for in sections 7 and 8 of the UFFRPBA apply only to communications with and services to consumers in French, section 7(3) of this legislation stipulates that consumers who speak languages other than French may communicate with these businesses in those languages if they wish and if the businesses are able to do so.

-Section 9 of the UFFRPBA sets out the language‑of‑work rights for employees of federally regulated private businesses and confirms that it is the responsibility of these businesses to ensure their employees can exercise these rights.
-These provisions are similar to those that apply to federal institutions in designated regions and that are set out in section 36 of the OLA.
-The rights of employees with respect to language of work include
+Section 9 of the UFFRPBA sets out the language‑of‑work rights for employees of federally regulated private businesses that carry on business in Quebec and confirms that it is the responsibility of these businesses to ensure their employees can exercise these rights.
+These provisions are similar to those set out in section 36 of the OLA, which apply to federal institutions in designated regions.
+They were drafted to be consistent with the duties set out in the Quebec’s Charter of the French Language.
+The rights of employees with respect to language of work include:

-Section 10 of the UFFRPBA sets out the duty of every federally regulated private business to foster the use of French in the workplace by informing employees of their rights and of the business’s obligations in this regard and by establishing a committee to support senior management with this mandate.
-In fulfilling their obligations, businesses must consider the needs of employees nearing retirement, having many years of service or having conditions that could impede their ability to learn French.102
+Section 10 of the UFFRPBA sets out the duty of every federally regulated private business to foster the use of French in its Quebec workplaces by informing employees of their rights and of the business’s obligations in this regard and by establishing a committee to support senior management with this mandate.
+In fulfilling their obligations, businesses must consider the needs of employees nearing retirement, having many years of service or having conditions that could impede their ability to learn French.121

 Section 14(2) of the UFFRPBA, which sets out the Commissioner’s investigative duties under this legislation, specifies that the Commissioner must conduct and carry out investigations as a result of complaints they receive.
-The same section provides that, in the case of a right or duty under section 7 of the UFFRPBA, the Commissioner may conduct investigations on their own initiative and report and make recommendations with respect to those investigations.
+The same section provides that, in the case of a right or duty concerning communications and services in French under section 7 of the UFFRPBA, the Commissioner may conduct investigations on their own initiative and report and make recommendations with respect to those investigations.

-Section 15 of the UFFRPBA allows any individual or group of individuals to make a complaint to the Commissioner if they believe that a federally regulated private business has failed to comply with its obligations towards consumers under section 7.
+Section 15 of the UFFRPBA allows any individual or group of individuals to make a complaint to the Commissioner if they believe that a federally regulated private business has failed to comply with its obligations towards consumers under section 7 of the Act.

 Under section 16 of the UFFRPBA, Part IX of the OLA applies in respect of rights and duties under section 7 of the UFFRPBA.
 Furthermore, in applying Part IX of the OLA: